1. Do you capture images in RAW format?

 6. If we decide that we want a second photographer, who will that be and can we see their work?

-7. How many images will we receive and how much do you edit out?
+7. How many images will you post process/edit and how many will we receive?

 Our answers to the above questions:

 1. All images are captured in RAW format, producing more vibrant colors and superior print quality.
 RAW format also allows us to do more post processing and make any necessary adjustments to the images.
 We deliver high-resolution Jpegs which make it easier for you to use the files and make prints.
 By starting with a RAW file we can deliver a better Jpeg file for you to make beautiful and vibrant prints.
 If a photographer captures images in Jpeg format, there’s very limited post processing and editing that can be done and large prints may look distorted.
 Since RAW is the standard format for professional wedding photographers, someone capturing images in Jpeg format might be a sign of an amateur photographer.

 2. Yes.
 We look at each image to color correct and touch up when necessary.
 We believe your images deserve the extra work.
 Unfortunately, not all photographers spend the time required to post process wedding images, which can be time consuming.
 Make sure to ask the photographers you interview what type if any post processing they do.
 You definitely don’t want a photographer to simply hand over the files without post processing them.
 Post processing entails color balance (adjust the color), touching up the images, and possibly applying creative effects.
 If the files are not post processed and delivered as-is then it becomes your responsibility to do the post processing.

 3. Some photographers only post process/edit a handful of images out of the hundreds they may deliver to you.
 We believe that all of your delivered images should be processed/edited.
 Depending on the number of hours covered, most of our couples receive about 1000 post processed images for one photographer and 1600 post processed images for two photographers.

 4. Yes, we give you unlimited rights to use the images as you wish including making your own prints, albums, and posting them online.